 Source: International Energy Agency, 2018

-Generating electricity will remain the main use case for renewables, which is expected to account for almost 30% of global electricity demand by 2023 versus around one-quarter at present.
+Generating electricity will remain the main use case for renewables, which is expected to account for almost 30% of global electricity demand by 2023.
 Hydropower is expected to be the biggest contributor, accounting for 16% of global electricity demand, followed by wind at 6%, solar at 4% and bioenergy at 3%.

-The IEA says around 70% of the new power generation capacity to come online over the next five years will be powered by renewables, led by solar and followed by wind, hydropower and bioenergy.
+The IEA says around 70% of the new power generation capacity to come online in the period up to 2023 will be powered by renewables, led by solar and followed by wind, hydropower and bioenergy.